-If your a lover of Mediterranean food, this dish features two Mediterranean staples – the eggplant and tomato.
+If you are a lover of Mediterranean food, this dish features two Mediterranean staples – eggplant and tomato.
 Eggplants and tomatoes spell summer, and to me, it is not summer without eggplants or tomatoes accompanied in a dish.

-Eggplants are grown in my garden every summer, as did at my greek mothers garden, and my grandmothers garden.
-Eggplants and tomatoes have featured in our cooking for generations of European homes, and I know these two ingredients are part of the puzzle to the secret of the magic of the Mediterranean diet.
+Eggplants are grown in my garden every summer, as did at my greek mother’s garden, and my grandmother’s garden.
+Eggplants and tomatoes have featured in our cooking for generations of Traditional Greek homes who follow the true Mediterranean Diet, and I know these two ingredients are part of the puzzle to the secret of the magic of the Mediterranean diet.
 In all honestly, I’m always happy when I have a successful crop of this vegetable, with its beguiling purple and silky texture.

 Let us not forget tomatoes.
 They make a perfect companion for eggplants when cooked together.
 The acidity of the tomato creates an ideal chemical reaction between the two and somehow when they are married together the taste is just ideal.

 There are so many ways eggplant can be prepared, and south-east European and Middle-Eastern countries know too well they offer superb versatility.
 In fact, here are some recipes utilizing eggplants.